 - 1 cup frozen orange juice concentrate, thawed

 - 1 cup frozen pineapple juice concentrate, thawed

 - 3 teaspoons ground ginger

 - 3 garlic cloves, minced

 - 5 – 6 skinless boneless chicken breasts halves

 - Toasted sesame seeds (optional)

-- Prepare the marinade: in a small bowl stir together juice concentrate, soy sauce, ginger, garlic, cayenne pepper, and salt.
+- In a small bowl, stir together juice concentrate, soy sauce, ginger, garlic, cayenne pepper, and salt.
 Reserve 2/3 cup of the marinade for sauce.

-- Prepare the sauce: in a small bowl stir together the reserved 2/3 cup marinade and brown sugar; cover and chill until needed.
+- In a small bowl, stir together the reserved 2/3 cup marinade and brown sugar; cover and chill until needed.

 - Preheat oven to 375º F.